Victoria's waterways can be very unpredictable, especially in hot and windy conditions.

 Rivers and creeks

-While spending time at a river, creek or dam:
+While spending time at an inland waterway:

 - check the weather forecast at on the Bureau of Meteorology website and watch for changing conditions